a129rn/two-number-calculator/README.md

 ### Bugs

-* Does not support decimals (will be supported in a future update).
+* Does not support decimals (will be supported in a future update)

 ### Enhancements to Make

-* Dark/Light Mode
+* Dark/Light Mode (will be in next update)

 **To see more, go to the [issues page](https://github.com/a129rn/two-number-calculator/issues).**